-Emma is concertmaster of the string ensemble ‘The String Soloists’ where she has also appeared as a soloist.
+Emma was concertmaster of the ensemble ‘The String Soloists’ where she has also appeared as a soloist.
 Their most recent CD was praised by BBC Music Magazine as being ‘Crisp clean playing’ and by Musicweb International ‘Style and sensitivity meets the exquisite and sophisticated’.
-Emma is also regularly asked to play with the Amsterdam Sinfonietta, the Residence Orchestra The Hague and the Philharmonic Orchestra of the Netherlands.
+Since this year She plays with the Cologne chamber orchestra as second concertmaster.
+Emma is regularly asked to play with the Amsterdam Sinfonietta, the Residence Orchestra The Hague, The Noord Nederlands Orchestra and the Philharmonic Orchestra of the Netherlands.

 Emma’s studies began at the junior department at the Conservatory of Amsterdam.
 Emma continued her studies at the Conservatory of Amsterdam under Prof. Ilya Grubert and graduated with the highest mark “10”.
-Emma received full funding from the Netherlands to continue her studies with Lukas Hagen in Salzburg where she is currently finishing her post-graduate diploma.
-Additional inspiration has come from lessons and masterclasses by world famous violinists and musicians such as Leonidas Kavakos, Gerhard Schultz, Schlomo Mintz, Schmuel Ashkenasi, Zakhar Bron, Ray Chen and Jaap van Zweden.
+She then received full funding from the Netherlands to continue her studies with Lukas Hagen in Salzburg where she is currently finishing her post-graduate diploma.
+Additional inspiration has come from lessons and masterclasses by world famous violinists and musicians such as Christoph Poppen, Leonidas Kavakos, Gerhard Schultz, Schlomo Mintz, Schmuel Ashkenasi, Zakhar Bron, Ray Chen and Jaap van Zweden.